This rotisserie-style whole chicken in a crockpot recipe is a super easy dinner option.

 7. If you want, you can pour some stock into a couple of ice cube trays.
 Freeze and store cubes in Ziploc bags to use when you just need a little stock in your cooking.

-Ways to use whole chicken crockpot recipes
+Ways to use chicken crockpot recipes

 Cooking whole chicken recipes in a crockpot isn't just for dinner.
 You can use this slow cooker whole chicken recipe in other chicken recipes such as: